ka-architect/aws-solutions-architect-associate/topics/data/databases/README.md

 - can be used with elasticache, DAX is better for individual objects cache, query and scan cache

 ## Dynamo DB Streams
+- Not enabled by default
-- store ordered stream of all table actions in real time with 24 hour retention, limited consumers, can be processed via lambda/KDS
+- Store ordered stream of all table actions in real time with 24 hour retention, limited consumers, can be processed via lambda/KDS
+- If using lambda, associate the stream ARN with a Lambda function that you write
 - KDS streams has 1 year retention, more consumers and more processing

 # S3